KxSystems/ldap/README.md

 ### .ldap.setGlobalOption

 Sets options globally that affect LDAP operating procedures.
-LDAP handles inherit their default settings from the global options in       effect at the time the handle is created.
+LDAP handles inherit their default settings from the global options in       effect at the time the handle is created (i.e. if a global setting is made, all sessions initialized after that will inherit those settings but not any sessions created prior).
 Reference .ldap.setOption for params & details.

 Syntax: `.ldap.setGlobalOption[option;value]`